flatironinstitute/neuroRSE/site/workshops/fens-2024/welcome/slides.md

 but before all that --- couple quick notes:

 - we're planning on taking some photos at this workshop, which we'll post on twitter or our websites. if you don't want your photo included there, just let one of us know
-- has everyone run setup.py?
+- has everyone run setup.py? did they see my slack message yesterday about `pip install -e .`?
 - notes from Jess

 ---